 The programme is delivered by Nuffield Centre for International Health and Development, based in the Leeds Institute of Health Sciences.

-On this programme you have the opportunity to take part in a one-week study visit to Geneva, attending workshops and meetings with World Health Organization staff and visits to other organisations, such as the United Nations (UN) Office at Geneva, UNAIDS, UN High Commission for Refugees (UNHCR), United Nations High Commission for Human Rights (OHCHR), International Federation of Red Cross and Crescent Societies (IFRC), Médecins Sans Frontières (MSF), GAVI Alliance and the Geneva Global Health Hub.
+On this programme you have the opportunity to take part in a study visit to Geneva, attending workshops and meetings with various health-related UN and other international organisations.
+In the past, these have included the World Health Organization (WHO), UNAIDS, UN High Commission for Refugees (UNHCR), United Nations High Commission for Human Rights (OHCHR), International Labour Organization, International Federation of Red Cross and Crescent Societies (IFRC), Médecins Sans Frontières (MSF) and GAVI Alliance.

 Some modules include opportunities to visit health facilities in Leeds and discuss management issues with public health and/or health services managers.